msandt3/jobbr/Readme.md

 ### TODO
 - Email out top 3 jobs for the day
-- Figure out why duckdb isn't exported to path in the devcontainer
-- Tests & more tests
+- DUCK DB SOURCE- Tests & more tests
 - Deployment